Secret Service in Darkest Africa

 Secret Service in Darkest Africa is a 1943 Republic serial.
-It was Republic's thirtieth serial, of the sixty-six produced by the studio.
+It was Republic's 30th serial, of the 66 produced by the studio.

 It was a sequel to G-Men vs. the Black Dragon released earlier in 1943, again starring Rod Cameron as American secret agent Rex Bennett.
 This time Bennet faces the Nazis rather than the Japanese.
 As with the earlier installment, Bennet is supported by characters from some of the allied nations in World War II.

 The serial is also known by the titles Manhunt in the African Jungles, changed when it was re-released in 1954, and The Baron's African War, when it was edited into a 100-minute film for television in 1966.

 Plot

-In an attempt to control the entire Middle East and defeat the Allies, Nazi agent Baron von Rommler (Lionel Royce) captures and impersonates Sultan Abou Ben Ali (also Lionel Royce), leader of all the Arabs.
-Opposed to him is Secret Service Agent Rex Bennett (Rod Cameron), along with British reporter Janet Blake (Joan Marsh) and Chief of Police Captain Pierre LaSalle (Duncan Renaldo).
+In an attempt to control the entire Middle East and defeat the Allies, Nazi agent Baron von Rommler captures and impersonates Sultan Abou Ben Ali, leader of all the Arabs.
+Opposed to him is Secret Service Agent Rex Bennett, along with British reporter and aviatrix Janet Blake and French Chief of Police in Casablanca, Captain Pierre LaSalle.